7 SaaS Customer Retention Strategies To Reduce Churn

-A new marketing campaign focused on customer acquisition, or retaining and maintaining your relationship with your current customers?
+If you had to focus on one strategy to help your SaaS grow faster, what would you choose?
+A new marketing campaign focused on acquisition or efforts to retain and maintain your relationship with your current customers?

-But what if you spent that time focusing on your current most valuable resources?
+But what if you spent that time focusing on your current customers instead?

 Your existing customers are an important resource.
-They’ve already bought from you, they trust you, and chances are, they’re likely to buy again.
+They’ve already bought from you, they trust you.
+Chances are, they’re likely to buy again.

 When acquiring new customers, you need to account for the extra time and resources for the marketing budget.
 But what if you spent that time on your current customers?